-4.4 In each of the following cases, name the type of program (not brand name) that v used to complete the task: 4.4.1 Creating a website.
+4.4 In eacl n of the following cases, name the type of program (not brand name) that will be used to o complete the task: 4.4.1 Creating a website.
 (1) 4.4.2 Copying files from your hard drive to a flash-drive.
 (1) 4.4.3 Surfing the Internet.
 (1) 4.4.4 Creating a slideshow.
 (1) 4.4.5 Keeping records of purchases and sales.
 (1) 4.5 Name two reasons why Mrs. Books should buy an office suite.
 (2) 4.6 Mrs Bo oks would like to install the software she has at home on the computers at school.
 You ex plain to her that this is illegal.
-Briefly define each of the following types of licence nent for her to better understand which she would need: 4.6.1 Multi-user agreement.
+Briefly define each of the following types of licence agreen nent for her to better understand which she would need: 4.6.1 Multi-user agreement.
 (1) 4.6.2 Site agreement.
 (1) 4.6.3 Single user agreement.
-(1) , - [15] QUEST TION 5: S HORT ANSWERS One of the maio or sources that the students will be using for research purposes is the Internet.
-Mrs - orried about the students using the Internet, and would like to understand more the plunge.
+(1) , , [15] QUES TION 5: S HORT ANSWERS One o f the majo r sources that the students will be using for research purposes is the Internet.
+Mrs Books s is very w orried about the students using the Internet, and would like to understand more before e taking th e plunge.
 Answer the following questions to help her.
+5.1 Mrs Bo oks will need an ISP to connect to the internet.
+Explain to her what an ISP is by

-5.1 ooks will need an ISP to connect to the internet.
-Explain to her what an ISP is by ng to the function of an ISP.
-(2) 5.2 two advantages of communicating via e-mail, excluding the fact that they are (-) er and faster to send than normal mail.
-(2) 5.
-3 ooks would like to know what each part of an e-mail address means.
-Briefly explain (-) J. J what each part of the following address means by using the numbering shown: 10 1101 must each part of the following address means by doing the numbering showin jimmysandals@mweb.co.za 3.1 3.2 3.3 3.4 (4) 5 .
-4 oks is worried about offending or angering anybody when sending e-mails.
-Name two ne tiquette rules that she should adhere to in order to avoid this problem.
-(2) 5.5 The big ggest worry for Mrs Books is the possibility of contracting a virus while surfing the Ir iternet.
+- 5.1 Mrs Books will need an ISP to connect to the internet.
+Explain to her what an ISP is by referring to the function of an ISP.
+5.2 Name two advantages of communicating via e-mail, excluding the fact that they are - 5.2 Name two advantages of communicating via e-mail, excluding the fact that they are cheaper and faster to send than normal mail. - 5.3 Mrs Books would like to know what each part of an e-mail address means.
+Briefly explain to her what each part of the following address means by using the numbering shown:

+jimmysandals@mweb.co.za

+3.1 3.2 3.3 3.4 (4)

+5.4 Mrs Bo oks is worried about offending or angering anybody when sending e-mails.
+Name

+two ne tiquette rules that she should adhere to in order to avoid this problem.
+(2)

+5.5 The big gest worry for Mrs Books is the possibility of contracting a virus while surfing the In ternet.

 5.5.1 Define virus.
+(2)

-(2) 5.5.2 Name two possible indications that your computer may be infected with a virus.
-(2) 5.6 What i s spam?
-(1) [15] [100]
+5.5.2 Name two possible indications that your computer may be infected with a virus.
+(2)

+5.6 What is spam?
+(1)

+[15]

+[100]